 "I had my bad days, like everyone else, but on the majority of days I was positive and I think that attitude helps others around you so that they’re able to cope as well" – Kester, partner

 Crying reflects the grief people are feeling; it doesn’t cause it.
 So do let your partner express her feelings in whatever way works for her, just as you should express your feelings in your own way.
 You will almost certainly feel more connected as a result.
 Try to avoid second guessing how each of you is feeling.
 Accept that this is difficult for both of you and that you are negotiating your way through a whole new set of experiences.

 You may both wonder if you will ever feel normal again.
 However, even if you were happy with the way your relationship was, don’t see change as a disaster.
 All relationships evolve; so, rather than focusing on how different things are, see your ability to adapt as a positive thing.
-Nothing stays the same and, though you may be aware of what you seem to have lost, be aware of gains as well – couples often actually feel they are sharing more in this situation .
+Nothing stays the same and, though you may be aware of what you seem to have lost, be aware of gains as well.
+Some couples feel they are actually sharing more in this situation .

 However, if you feel less close, try to consider why this is.
 If it feels as though the cancer is coming between you, try to think of it as a separate entity that you are fighting together, rather than seeing your partner as a cancer patient.

 Finding a calm time to talk is better than blurting things out when you are feeling angry, frightened or frustrated.
 Use “I” statements rather than “you” comments, which tend to sound blaming.
 For instance, “I am concerned you are overdoing it” is less blaming than “You are doing too much”.

 Most of all, don’t make assumptions.
 Talk about what you both want and need, and accept that this may change from day to day, for both of you.